Contact Us

 In Amparo's words

 In February 2005, I was listening to the radio when a preacher announced that Mi Esperanza had begun a sewing course in Aldea las Tapias.
 A couple of women from my neighborhood went to sign up because we knew this would be something good for us.
-After a year, I learned to sew, and the teacher Cecilia saw my work, and she liked it.
+After a year, I learned to sew, and the teacher, Cecilia, saw my work, and she liked it.

 Working for Mi Esperanza changed my life completely, before taking the sewing course I did not have any skills whatsoever, since then I have been working for 8 years and the income helps me to support my family and give my kids a good education.